-- An up arrow for the specified dimension indicates the student "Met or Exceeded Expectations".
-Students in this category are likely academically well prepared to engage successfully in further studies in the dimension of science content area and may need instructional enrichment. - A bidirectional arrow for the specified dimension indicates the student "Approached Expectations".
-Students in this category likely need academic support to engage successfully in further studies in the dimension of science content area. - A down arrow for the specified dimension indicates the student "Partially Met Expectations".
+- A completely filled in circle for the specified dimension indicates the student as a "Distinguished Learner" or "Proficient Learner".
+Students in this category are likely academically well prepared to engage successfully in further studies in the dimension of science content area and may need instructional enrichment. - A half filled in circle for the specified dimension indicates the student as a "Developing Learner".
+Students in this category likely need academic support to engage successfully in further studies in the dimension of science content area. - An empty circle for the specified dimension indicates the student as a "Beginning Learner".
 Students in this category are likely not academically well prepared to engage successfully in further students in the dimension of science content area.
 Such students likely need instructional interventions to increase achievement in the dimension of science content area.